-We recommend applying for an ITIN with a free tax preparer at a Certified Acceptance Agent (CAA) Volunteer Income Tax Assistance (VITA) site.
-When going to a CAA, they can certify your identifying documents.
-Otherwise, you will need to submit your original identifying documents with your W-7 application.
+We recommend applying for an ITIN at no cost free at a Volunteer Income Tax Assistance (VITA) site.
+Whenever available, choose a VITA site that has a Certified Acceptance Agent (CAA).
+It is not required to use a CAA to apply for an ITIN, but going to a CAA will allow you to avoid submitting your original identifying documents with your W-7 application.